 Handa Opera on Sydney Harbour is an open-air and all-weather event

 The venue, audience seating, and the stage are completely uncovered.
-The event is an all-weather experience and Opera Australia is committed to going ahead with a performance of Handa Opera on Sydney Harbour even in doubtful or unfavourable weather conditions.
-Please come prepared so that you are as comfortable as possible, and ready to support the performers, who will carry on singing in the rain.
+The event is an all-weather experience and we are committed to going ahead with a performance of Handa Opera on Sydney Harbour – West Side Story even in doubtful or unfavourable weather conditions.
+Please come prepared so that you are as comfortable as possible, and ready to support the performers, who will carry on singing and dancing in the rain.

 Bring warm and waterproof clothing